tevaughan/notes/README.md

-A goal is to find a balance that allows me to copy things from the hand-written journal into this repository in the end of the day.
+A goal is to find a balance that allows me to copy things from the hand-written journal into this repository at the end of the day.

 See [index][index].